hberginc/wine_ratings_data_analysis/README.md

 ### **Of wines that are sufficient to meet the minimum 80 point requirment, there is a higher correlation beteen price and rating when the price was below $150.
 When purchasing an expensive wine it may be smarter look at prices lower than $150, it may be more likely to reach that desired high rating.**

+## Future Directions

+When working with this database, I was interested in including a time component to determine possible increase in ratings on specific areas that are trending.
+California, for example, has really helped put the US on the map when discussing great wines.
+Merging this database with more ratings from different blind tastings and including a time component would possibly allow me to find vinyards that are soon to be popular.

 ## Resources